 The amount you're able to claim tax relief on depends on your industry.
 The standard flat rate expense allowance (FREA) for uniform maintenance is £60 (for 2018/19) – so basic-rate taxpayers can claim £12 back (20% of £60), and higher-rate payers £24 (40% of £60).
 The £60 is a flat rate, so you don't need to record and report the individual amounts you spend.

 Most people can claim back within the past four years, so back to 2014 - plus the current year (five years all together) - if you've been wearing the uniform all that time.
 So a basic-rate taxpayer, claiming the standard uniform allowance for 2014-2018/19, could reclaim £60 in total.

 Once you've registered, your tax code will change, so you'll be taxed less in the future.
 However, if your employer has paid back your expenses, you can't claim tax relief.

-Some occupations have more specific limits, often to do with specialist uniforms, with the maximum allowance of £185.
+Some occupations have more specific limits, often to do with specialist uniforms such as ambulance staff, with the maximum allowance of £185.
 A higher-rate taxpayer would get back £74 tax on that for each year they claim (basic rate £37).
 Check the full list of occupations to see if yours is listed.

 The only way you can get more than the standard payment is to prove that your annual uniform laundry bill is higher.
 For any claim, you'll need to fill in a P87 form and send it off.